Protocol Specification

 Swift

-sym-swift — iOS/macOS implementation (Swift Package Manager)
+sym-swift — iOS/macOS SDK (Swift Package Manager)

 References